 Cingulate Announces Successful Transfer of CTx-1301 (dexmethylphenidate) Proprietary PTR™ Manufacturing Processes to Societal CDMO

-Scalable Supply of CTx-1301 Ready to be Produced with Cingulate on Track to Meet Previously Announced Clinical Timelines for Phase 3 Trial Program

-/EIN News/ -- KANSAS CITY, Kan., May 03, 2023 (GLOBE NEWSWIRE) -- Cingulate Inc. (NASDAQ: CING), a biopharmaceutical company utilizing its proprietary Precision Timed Release™ (PTR™) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products, today announced the successful completion of the manufacturing transfer of its lead candidate, CTx-1301 (dexmethylphenidate), to Societal CDMO, Inc. (NASDAQ: SCTL), a bi-coastal contract development and manufacturing organization (CDMO) dedicated to solving complex formulation and manufacturing challenges primarily in small molecule therapeutic development.
+KANSAS CITY, Kan., May 03, 2023 (GLOBE NEWSWIRE) -- Cingulate Inc. CING, a biopharmaceutical company utilizing its proprietary Precision Timed Release™ (PTR™) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products, today announced the successful completion of the manufacturing transfer of its lead candidate, CTx-1301 (dexmethylphenidate), to Societal CDMO, Inc. SCTL, a bi-coastal contract development and manufacturing organization (CDMO) dedicated to solving complex formulation and manufacturing challenges primarily in small molecule therapeutic development.

 Cingulate announced in October 2022 the execution of a Master Services Agreement (MSA) with Societal CDMO to manufacture all clinical, registration and commercial batches of Cingulate's lead candidate, CTx-1301, a novel, investigational treatment being developed as a true, once-daily stimulant medication for attention deficit/hyperactivity disorder (ADHD).